-EDI is the leading brandy manufacturer and distributor of distilled spirits in the Philippines.
+EDI is a leading manufacturer and distributor of distilled spirits.
 It produces three principal brands, namely, Emperador Brandy, Generoso Brandy and The BaR flavored alcoholic beverage (gin, vodka, tequila), and distributes Ernest & Julio Gallo wines in the Philippines.
 EDI was incorporated on June 6, 2003 and sold to AGI by The Andresons Group, Inc. ("TAGI") and the Tan family on February 16, 2007.
-EDI has an authorized capital stock of 22 billion, of which 12.5 billion shares are outstanding and held by EMP as at December 31, 2014.
+EDI increased its authorized capital stock of 22 billion, of which 12.5 billion shares is outstanding and held by EMP as of December 31, 2014.